 Whenever possible, you should try to generate any of your course-related financial documents in Arlo so that your course revenue reports in Arlo are consistent with records across your business.

 Yes.
 Once an order is created and exported to Xero, you can apply a credit to it provided that the billing contact on the Xero invoice matches the contact on the existing credit.
 You will be able to use Xero to allocate the credit note to the Arlo-connected invoice, even if Arlo did not create that credit note.

 Outstanding credit will not be automatically applied to orders exported as Xero invoices.
 You need to manually open these invoices and apply the credit if it is available.
 Arlo will download the credit allocation in the same way as a payment and you will see this against the Arlo order.

 There is a difference between Arlo’s concepts of a cancelled order and a cancelled purchase.

 A cancelled purchase can be represented by marking individual registrations on an order as cancelled and raising a credit note to reflect the reversal of the purchase.
 The order itself remains valid, even if some (or all) of the purchase lines on that order are reversed.
 This allows you to record the customer’s change of mind without deleting the paperwork associated with their activity and for your accounting records to fully reflect the sequence of events that occurred.

-A cancelled order is intended to represent an administrative mistake and you use it when you don’t want to keep the order or report on it.
+A cancelled order is intended to represent an administrative mistake and you should only use it when you don’t want to keep the order or report on it.
 As far as most parts of Arlo are concerned, the order doesn’t exist and no accounting records for it are generated.